A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Introduction

 \subsection{Applications to the Birman--Craggs maps and the Torelli group}

-In Section $5$ we use the methods of Section $3$ to give certain framed link presentations of Heegaard splittings of homology spheres, and we use the combinatorial formula for the Rochlin invariant of \autocite[Appendix C.3]{kirbymelvin1} to give a framework for studying the Birman--Craggs maps.
-It is remarkable that the Birman--Craggs maps are homomorphisms \autocite[Theorem 8]{birmancraggs}.
-The techniques used in Section $4$ to show that Sato's maps are homomorphisms can also be applied to give a new proof that the Birman--Craggs maps are homomorphisms (see Lemma \ref{satoishom} and Theorem \ref{bcishom}).
-For both proofs, we fix a generating set for $\Mod_{g,1}[2]$ and $\mathcal{I}_{g,1}$, in our case we take squares of Dehn twists on non-separating curves \autocite{humphriesfactorisation} and bounding pair maps \autocite{johnsonbp} respectively.
-We then use induction on the word length.
-The basic idea of both inductive steps is that composition of diffeomorphisms can be understood as concatenation of certain tangle diagrams for framed links representing the Heegaard splitting or mapping torus constructions.
-We then conclude Section $5$ by calculating Sato's maps on bounding pairs and separating twists in Corollaries \ref{maincor2} and \ref{maincor3}.
-This allows us to relate Sato's maps to the Birman--Craggs maps using direct methods, without using relations in $\Mod_{g,1}$.
-We get the following: \begin{maincor} Let $a,b$ be a pair of simple closed curves on $\Sigma_{g,1}$ that bound a subsurface, and let $\iota:\Sigma_g \hookrightarrow S^3$ denote the standard embedding.
-If we have that $\sigma = f^*(\eta)$ and $\sigma + x = g^*(\eta)$ for $f,g \in \Mod_{g,1}$ with $\eta$ the spin structure giving the minimal number of components for the characteristic sublink of $\theta(\eta)$ (see Section $5.3$) then
+In Section \ref{birman_craggs_section}, we use Section \ref{surgery_diagram_construction_section} to give framed links for homology spheres; see Construction \ref{hom_sphere_constr}.
+We use a formula for the Rochlin invariant in \autocite[Appendix C.3]{kirbymelvin1} to give a framework for studying the Birman--Craggs maps.
+It is remarkable that the Birman--Craggs maps are homomorphisms \autocite[Thm.8]{birmancraggs}; we give a new proof of this fact in Theorem \ref{bcishom}.
+The idea of the proof is that gluing along a composition of diffeomorphisms translates to concatenation of tangle diagrams representing the Heegaard splittings.
+We then conclude Section \ref{birman_craggs_section} by calculating Sato's maps on bounding pairs and separating twists in Corollaries \ref{maincor2} and \ref{maincor3}.
+This relates Sato's maps to the Birman--Craggs maps using direct methods.
+We get: \begin{corollarynonu} Let $a,b$ be a pair of simple closed curves on $\Sigma_{g,1}$ that bound a subsurface.
+Let $\eta$ be the spin structure on $\Sigma_g$ with the characteristic sublink of $\theta_{L_{t_at_b^{-1}}}(\eta)$ containing none of the components from the link $L$ that represents $S^1 \times \Sigma_g $ (see Construction \ref{spin_constr1} and Section \ref{bp_eval_subsection}).
+If $\sigma = f^*(\eta)$ and $\sigma + x = h^*(\eta)$ for $[f],[h] \in \Mod_{g,1}$, then